thrivingagsystems/thrivingagsystems.github.io/_news-activities/impacts-of-energy-price-and-ethanol-demand-shocks-on-u.s.agriculture-a-partial-equilibrium-approach.md

 event-date:
 description: '<p>A paper by Thriving Ag Project Task 13 team members, Chenyang Hu, Darrell Bosch, and Wei Zhang at Virginia Tech was accepted for presentation at the Southern Agricultural Economics Association Annual Meeting in February 2022.
-Cheyang Hu''s presentation at the SAEA Annual Meeting was titled, "Impacts of Energy Price and Ethanol Demand Shocks on U.S. Agriculture: A Partial Equilibrium Approach".
+Chenyang Hu''s presentation at the SAEA Annual Meeting was titled, "Impacts of Energy Price and Ethanol Demand Shocks on U.S. Agriculture: A Partial Equilibrium Approach".
   A description of the presentation is provided below.</p><p>Agriculture is an energy-intensive